top of page

 Marilyn Ferguson

-SOMAtherapy is a space in which to reveal insights and create strategies to positively transform our feelings, thoughts and movements.
+SOMAtherapy is a space in which to be seen, heard and your experiences to be valued.
+A space and therapeutic relationship to begin to reveal insights and create strategies to positively transform emotions, thoughts and actions.

-Life is full of change and experience, challenges and uncertainies, some of which can generate hurt, anger and fear.
+Life is full of change and uncertainty.
+Experiences, challenges and possibilities.
+Some of which can generate hurt, anger and fear.
 When we are hurt, by people or events, it is natural to react by protecting ourselves.
 With continual hurts we can begin to shut down connection and damp down or 'suck up' our emotions.
 We learn to instinctively protect ourselves.
 This holding creates tight muscles, stiff inflexible postures and movements, perhaps a reluctance to engage with people, recognise joy or feel pleasure.
-Our experience of the beauty and joy in our world shrinks as we withdraw from events, people or thoughts, anything which make us feel sad, angry or hurt.
+Our experience of the beauty and joy in our world shrinks as we withdraw from events, people or thoughts - anything which make us feel sad, angry or hurt.
 We are often unaware that this is even happening.

 During difficult and stressful times such protection helps us survive these events, it enables us to do what is necessary to protect ourselves or others.
 However, when the event is past our body response can continue to act as if it is still in a state of stress, developing a pattern of resistance which makes it difficult for us to leave the past behind.
-We continue to carry fear, from a threat which has past, because our nervous system and musculature is not able to release and relax.
+We may continue to carry very highly active autonomic nervous systems and/or belief structures which are our adaption to the past.
+Our autonomic nervous system and its relationship to our body and mind is unable to release and relax.

 A SOMAtherapy session works with what is going on NOW by encouraging a mindful focus on body sensations and your unique body mind responses to events and thoughts.
 Through gently learning to recognise how we judge ourselves we can then practice ways of being less self critical and begin to become more open, compassionate, and curious.